 My exploration of an improved rendering method began last summer, in Austria, while eating at a Heuriger.
 I was served light rye … Continue reading.

 These are scrunchions.
 They’re a bit like pork rinds.

 “Pork rind” simply means pork skin.
 It can refer to the fresh, raw skin cut from a side of pork, but more commonly it means pig skin that has been rendered and fried crisp.
 It is actually the same as crackling, though commercially-produced pork rinds are much more delicate than the crackling that develops on oven-roasted pork.

 Scrunchions are made by a similar process, but they consist of pork fat, not skin.
 I know it sounds funny that deep-frying fat results in a crispy treat, but raw animal fat also contains a good deal of connective tissue that holds the fat cells in place.
 When you fry strips of raw, … Continue reading.

 Fat is perhaps the main source of flavor [sic] in meat.

 Nothing in particular inspired this post, but it could have very easily been a piece of low-fat cheese, or the pastry icing at a health bakery, or maybe just a dry pork chop.
 I want to write a bit about the judicious use of fat to make eating more pleasurable.

 The most common cut of pork in the supermarket is the boneless loin centre chop.
 This steak is the leanest part of a very lean muscle.
-It also happens to be the toughest, driest, and least flavourful cut of pork.
+It also happens to be the driest, and least flavourful cut of pork.
 This is not a coincidence. … Continue reading.